charlierguo/gmail/README.md

 ## Installation

-For now, installation is manual (`pip` support not yet implemented):
+For now, installation is manual (`pip` support not yet implemented) and the only requirement is to use Python 2 (2.7+ to be precise):

     git clone git://github.com/charlierguo/gmail.git